C0D3O/sol-audit-helper/README.md

 ## Extension Settings

-Press F1, find the Run Solidity Paths Helper command and run it to activate the extension
+Press F1, find the Run Solidity Audit Helper command and run it to activate the extension

 ## Known Issues